Ravenloft II: The House on Gryphon Hill: Plot summary

-Ravenloft II: The House on Gryphon Hill shares structural elements with the original Ravenloft module, including variable NPC goals and variable locations for key objects, so that Gryphon Hill plays differently each time.
-The module includes 11 cards that are used to randomly determine the vampire's identity and the location of various items to be recovered as part of the plot.
-The module's plot features an artifact known as "The Apparatus" that switches a monster's personality with that of an ordinary townsperson; player characters, therefore, are uncertain about the true identity of the people they meet.
+Ravenloft II: The House on Gryphon Hill shares structural elements with the original Ravenloft module, including variable goals for non-player characters and variable locations of important objects, so that Gryphon Hill does not play the same way each time.
+The module includes 11 cards that are used to randomly determine the identity of the vampire as well as the location of items that need to be recovered as part of the plot.
+The module's plot features an artifact known as "The Apparatus" that switches the personality of a monster with that of an ordinary person in town; player characters, therefore, are uncertain about the true identity of the people they meet.

 Contents

-The module introduces Azalin the lich, who later became a major character in the Ravenloft campaign setting.
-This module is playable on its own or as a sequel to the original Ravenloft.
-It includes descriptions of the town of Mordentshire, as well as some haunted moors, and a manor house, all mapped in perspective like the original module.
+The module introduces Azalin the lich, who was later used as an important character as part of the Ravenloft campaign setting.
+This module can be played on its own or played as a sequel to the original Ravenloft.
+It details the town of Mordentshire, as well as haunted moors, and the Gryphon manor house, all laid out on maps in perspective like the original module.

 The adventure book is 48 pages and includes a large color map and an outer folder.
-The pack includes a collection of player handouts, pre-rolled characters and a map, all of which match up with the booklet text; and an event chart, on which pre-set events have been logged day by day, and to which further events are added by the dungeon master.
+The pack includes several player handouts, pre-generated player characters and a map, all of which are designed to match the booklet text; also included is an event chart, where daily pre-set events are logged for the Dungeon Master, who can add additional events.

 Publication history

 Ravenloft's success led to this 1986 sequel.
 Although Tracy Hickman and Laura Hickman were credited with writing Ravenloft II, they left TSR before the module was completed.
 The writing was done by David "Zeb" Cook, Jeff Grubb, Harold Johnson, and Douglas Niles, following the Hickmans' outline.
-Each writer pursued a different section of the module in order to meet the deadline.
+Each writer pursued a different section of the module to meet the deadline.
 Clyde Caldwell, who had done all of the art for the original Ravenloft module, provided the cover, and interior art was done by Jeff Easley.
 The adventure is designed for first edition Advanced Dungeons & Dragons characters of levels 8 through 10.